temp857/coding-challenge/README.md

 ## Introduction
 Welcome to the StratumFive Coding Challenge.
 Please take ten minutes to carefully read through this document before starting the challenge.
-* We don’t expect you to spend much more than 3 hours on this challenge
+* We expect you to spend in the region of a few hours on this challenge.
+If you do not complete it then please still submit your work.
 * If you do not have a github account you will have to create one
 * [Fork](https://help.github.com/articles/fork-a-repo/) this repository
 * **Commit your code frequently.
 This is how we will review your submission.**